 Leadership is the building block with which every organizational culture thrives.
 It blossoms in an environment where people have an unblemished sense of their role.
 A lack of steadfastness and sanctions usually leads to little or no culpability.
 On the other hand, a distinct culture recognizes the fruitfulness of leadership at all levels of the company and offers a truly liberating experience for everyone involved.

 There is the ability to establish a common understanding of the objectives of a business and how to achieve them.
 They are not dependent on one simple factor but an expertly embroidered unit of proactive performance blocks and supportive reinforcements.
 This creates the biggest impact on healthy and sustainable growth thus reducing the chances of over-relying on unyielding management models.

 The thing I have learned at IBM is that culture is everything.

 Values Stand at the Very Heart of Decision Making

 Companies need to be aware that the fundamental key to success begins with a deep understanding of its core values.
-Organisational values are conveyed through cultural behaviour; individual values are conveyed through personal behaviour.
+Organizational values are conveyed through cultural behavior; individual values are conveyed through personal behavior.
 Employees feel truly liberated when the corporate culture strikes a balance with their values.
-When there is no alignment between cultural values of the organisation and personal values of employees, the result is likely to be low-slung output.
+When there is no alignment between cultural values of the organization and personal values of employees, the result is likely to be low-slung output.

-Human performance is the function of a variety of influences — motivation, skills, knowledge, recognition and feedback.
-It is the amalgamation of these factors that results in anticipated output.
-High-performance leadership is the driver behind exceptional energy of teams and individuals.
+Human performance is the function of a variety of influences — motivation, skills, knowledge, recognition, and feedback.
+It is the amalgamation of these factors that result in anticipated output.
+High-performance leadership is the driver behind the exceptional energy of teams and individuals.
 It drives them to be in continual contact with themselves, their company and outside world.
 Energetic leaders develop their own unique combination of ambition offering others a genuine reason to perform.